Galaoox/Galaoox/README.md

 ### 💻 &nbsp;About Me

 - 👀 I’m interested in Web and Blockchain development
-- 🌱 I’m currently learning Grapqhl and Mongodb
+- 🌱 I’m currently learning Django and Tailwind

 <!-- ### 🛠 &nbsp;Tech Stack